-The term 'Employee' refers to members of the bargaining unit in the classifications as defined in the Certification granted by the Labour Relations Board of British Columbia.
+The term 'employee' refers to members of the bargaining unit in the classifications as defined in the Certification granted by the Labour Relations Board of British Columbia.
+The certification defines the bargaining unit as all employees of the B.C.
+Friends of Medicare Society.